Updated: May 19

 Imagine you are two, or three, years old.
 And imagine that every time you express your feelings, your parents subtly invalidate that emotion.

-Or, let’s say that at two years old, you're playing with a bottle of honey you managed to snatch off a table.
-(Or your mother's makeup.
-Or a tube of children's goo.)
-The honey, or makeup, or goo, is now all over the floor, and all over you.
-As your father comes into the room, you look up at him, laughing, as gleeful as can be.
-Horrified, he barks, “What are you doing!” as he snatches the bottle from your hand.
+Or, let’s say that at two years old, you’re playing with a bottle of honey you managed to snatch off a table.
+(Or your mother’s makeup, or a tube of toothpaste — you get the idea.)
+The honey, or makeup, or toothpaste, is now all over the floor, and all over you.
+As your father comes into the room, you look up at him, laughing gleefully.
+Horrified and angry, he barks, “What are you doing!” and snatches the bottle from your hand.

 First Disastrous Result

-The child subconsciously arrives at the conclusion that his or her feelings are inherently irrelevant and shameful; devoid of worth.
+The child unconsciously arrives at the conclusion that his or her feelings do not have inherent value.

-This is a completely logical conclusion, based on the attitude his or her caregivers consistently display in regards to the child's feelings.
-This rational, yet subconscious, conclusion that the child arrives at is what is referred to as a distorted core belief*.
-It is distorted because, although it is a relative truth, given the child’s current circumstances (in his family, his feelings really are irrelevant and treated as if they are shameful), it is not the broader truth.
-It isn't the reality of the inherent nature of his or her feelings.
-The child’s circumstances will also one day change (adulthood, his or her own relationships).
+The conclusion such children arrive at regarding inherent worth is a completely logical conclusion, based on the attitude his or her caregivers consistently display in regards to feelings.
+This rational, yet unconscious conclusion that the child arrives at is what is referred to as a distorted core belief.
+It is distorted because, although it is a relative truth, given the child’s current environment (in his family, his feelings really are viewed and treated as devoid of inherent value), it is not the broader reality.

-It is core in that it involves a fundamental (foundation) conclusion of how life and the world work, and the nature of self.
-Such fundamental, or core, conclusions are arrived at relatively quickly for use in getting started at navigating life.
+Such fundamental, underlying conclusions are arrived at relatively quickly for use in getting started at navigating life.
 They get filed away and never questioned again.
-Future beliefs, or knowledge, will be layered over this and directly influenced by it – which means all of those conclusions have the potential to end up distorted as well.
+Future beliefs, or knowledge, will be layered over this and directly influenced by it — which means all of those conclusions have the potential to end up distorted as well.